-- A licensed Nurse available for consultation with the SCDHHS representatives upon request. - A Licensed Nurse available to the CRCF staff. - The ICP must be reviewed signed and dated at initiation of services, as changes occur but at a minimum at least every six months. - The initial Monthly Task Log must be created by the CRCF licensed Nurse.
-The CRCF Nurse must review, revise, sign and date each monthly task log at least every 90 days. - The CRCF Nurse is responsible for providing and/or coordinating competency training to the administrator and direct care staff.
-CRCF Nurse must review, sign and date documentation once completed. - The staff person responsible for supervision of direct care staff must be trained and determined competent and capable by the CRCF Nurse. - Complete an initial summary and quarterly summary thereafter for each OSCAP participant.
-The summaries are to be completed following a face-to-face evaluation of the beneficiary.
-The summaries must include vitals, weight, functional/cognitive dependencies, any behavioral problems and medical complications.
-The summaries must be written, signed and dated by the CRCF Nurse. - All CRCF Nurses are required to attend any scheduled OSCAP trainings or meetings provided by SCDHHS.
+- A licensed nurse available for consultation with the SCDHHS representatives upon request. - A Licensed nurse available to the CRCF staff. - The individual care plan (ICP) must be reviewed signed and dated at initiation of services, as changes occur but at a minimum at least every six months. - The initial Monthly Task Log must be created by the CRCF licensed nurse.
+The CRCF nurse must review, revise, sign and date each monthly task log at least every 90 days. - The CRCF nurse is responsible for providing and/or coordinating competency training to the administrator and direct care staff.
+CRCF nurse must review, sign and date documentation once completed.

+Duties of the OSCAP CRCF Nurse (Cont'd.)

+- The staff person responsible for supervision of direct care staff must be trained and determined competent and capable by the CRCF nurse. - Complete an initial summary and quarterly summary thereafter for each OSCAP participant.
+The summaries are to be completed following a face to face evaluation of the beneficiary.
+The summaries must include: vitals, weight, functional/cognitive dependencies, any behavioral problems, and medical complications.
+The summaries must be written, signed and dated by the CRCF nurse. - All CRCF nurses are required to attend any scheduled OSCAP trainings or meetings provided by SCDHHS.